OxideMod/Oxide.Docs/docs/guides/developers/best-practices.md

 ## 1. Regular Updates

-Keeping your Rust plugins<sup><a href="/glossary#plugins">[3]</a></sup> updated is crucial for many reasons.
+Keeping your Rust plugins updated is crucial for many reasons.
 Regular updates not only fix bugs but also add new features, improve performance and compatibility, and enhance security.

 ### 1.1 Fixing Bugs

 The primary reason for updates is to fix bugs.
-Bugs are inevitable in any software project, and Rust plugins<sup><a href="/glossary#plugins">[3]</a></sup> are no exception.
+Bugs are inevitable in any software project, and Rust plugins are no exception.
 Regularly updating your plugin will ensure any identified bugs are fixed and won't affect the plugin's functionality or the gameplay of users.

 ### 1.2 Adding New Features